"

 Summary

-Each career requires different characteristics, education and training.
-While all four professions may work in the field with an associates degree, health educators may be required to attain further education such as a bachelors or masters degree.
-In the state of Washington there are numerous community, technical and four year colleges that offer degrees for these four professions.
+Each of these careers requires distinct skills, education, and training.
+While all five professions may work in the field with an associate degree, health educators may be required to attain a bachelor’s or master’s degree.
+Numerous community, technical, and four-year colleges in Washington State offer these degrees.

 Review Questions